 Find the recording here:

-Until recently in Google Analytics, conversions had a different title: goals.
-These were a set of important interactions that you wanted your users to complete (eg. filling in a form, adding an item to the basket, completing a sale, etc).
+When you set up Google Analytics 4, you’ll notice some differences to Universal Analytics: goals are now GA4 conversions.
+Goals were a set of important interactions that you wanted your users to complete (eg. filling in a form, adding an item to the basket, completing a sale, etc).
 They would be displayed in the format shown in the image above.

 You’re probably wondering how we reached such a specific number.
 As mentioned, we’ll be looking at four methods for improving conversion rates.
 Here’s how each method will boost conversions.

 - Reducing the number of conversions that are blocked (-5%).

 - Increasing the number of sessions and conversions (+2%)